Pahlaj Nihalani has left the building, but censorship of Indian movies hasn’t

 Pahlaj Nihalani is no longer the head of the Central Board of Film Certification, and already, the world seems to be a quieter place.

-On Friday, Nihalani was sacked five months before his term ended.
+On Friday, Nihalani was sacked five months before his term was to end.
 He was replaced by Prasoon Joshi, the advertising personality, lyricist and writer.
 It is hard to pinpoint the exact decision that got the producer fired, but it seems likely that he ended up alienating even his own Sangh-sympathising fellow travellers.

 Nihalani’s list of transgressions is lengthy, but three stand out, and could be responsible for his exit.
 One is the centralisation of all decisions at the censor board, which is headquartered in Mumbai but has eight offices across India.
 Over the past few months, every file, whether significant or routine, seems to have been sent to Mumbai to get the boss’s clearance, causing to filmmakers to walk on eggshells till the very last minute before a movie’s due release.
-The censor board staff seem to have decided that it was preferable to leave everything to their master rather than risk upsetting him by certifying a movie on their own.
+The censor board staff seemed to have decided that it was preferable to leave everything to their master rather than risk upsetting him by certifying a movie on their own.

 The second factor for his dismissal could be the almost daily bad press in India and around the world that was generated by the censor board’s decisions.
 Foreign publications have been gleefully reporting the board’s irrational and arbitrary cuts, many of which have affected prestigious Hollywood productions and internationally acclaimed Indian films.
 These decisions have turned the world’s second-largest industry into a laughing stock, and reflect badly on the Bharatiya Janata Party as it seeks re-election in 2019.
 This was a relatively easy perception fix, compared to the intense criticism it has received about the recent spate of lynchings.
 By sacrificing Nihalani, at least one set of embarrassing headlines will disappear.